 American Poke has a long history as a food and herbal remedy considered excellent at relieving toxicities.
-In China, its use dates back to over 2,000 years where it has been used to treat edemas and especially breast tumors, lumps and mastitis.
-It is a potent herb that if used correctly can treat lumps and tumors but if used improperly can cause nausea, vomiting and death.
+In China, its use dates back to over 2,000 years where it has been used to treat edemas and especially breast tumors, lumps, and mastitis.
+It is a potent herb that if used correctly can treat a variety of lumps and tumors but if used improperly can cause nausea, vomiting and death.

 Below is an overview of Poke, combining and interpreting the best of Western Science, Traditional Chinese Medicine (TCM), Shamanism, Folklore and more.
 Gain a balanced and thorough understanding of the healing properties of Poke.